If science and technology are to develop, the world needs innovative minds to keep dreaming and creating.

 Park Shore Day Camp — Dix Hills

-Park Shore Day Camp has built a new Extreme STEAM Science Center, where preschoolers and kindergartners have access to state-of-the-art equipment, including iPads and Einstein tablets.
+At Park Shore Day Camp's Extreme STEAM Science Center, preschoolers and kindergartners have access to state-of-the-art equipment, including iPads and Einstein tablets.
 Kids who are interested in wildlife and nature will love the marine touch tank and aquarium.
 Park Shore Day Camp has a preschool program for 4-year-olds, a kindergarten program, and a summer camp for kids ages 2-14.

 Photos courtesy of the venues